Description:

 Let’s build and execute the “FormApprovalDef” example.

-- Create a new form definition called “FormApprovalDef.”
+- Create a Form definition called “FormApprovalDef.”

-- Double-click the “Approve” button to configure the “Settings” properties.
+- Double-click the “Complete Task” button to configure the “Settings” properties.
 Select the button type from the drop-down list, with “Success” as the default setting.
 The application configures the control name.
 Provide the button label.
-Click the check box to hide it during the run time if required.
-Provide the redirect URL after the form is approved.
-Provide the pre-prompt and post-prompt message.
+Select the “Hide” checkbox to hide this widget during runtime.
+Select the “Read-Only” checkbox to view the widget and not make any selection.
+Provide the pre-prompt and post-prompt message text.
+Provide the redirect URL after the form has been approved.
 Click the Save button.

-- Select the button type from the drop-down list with “Danger” as the default setting.
+- Double-click the “Reject Task” button to configure the “Settings” properties.
+Select the button type from the drop-down list, with “Danger” as the default setting.
 The application configures the control name.
 Provide the button label.
-Click the check box to hide it, which is required during the run time.
-Provide the redirect URL after the form is rejected.
-Provide the pre-prompt and post-prompt messages.
+Select the “Hide” checkbox to hide this widget during runtime.
+Select the “Read-Only” checkbox to view the widget and not make any selection.
+Provide the pre-prompt and post-prompt message text.
+Provide the redirect URL after the form has been rejected.
 Click the Save button.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download and extract the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
 Then, save the definition to confirm the changes.